How to Exercise with a broken foot?

 What you’ll need: resistance bands or tubes, ankle weights

-While different types of resistance tubes and bands will be acceptable for this routine, we’d recommend using the lighter ones so that you have more room to increase their intensity gradually.
-Once again, you must start slow by wearing the ankle weights for only a short period when starting.
-You can slowly increase the duration or weight over time as your body becomes accustomed to it.
+While different types of resistance tubes and bands will be acceptable for this routine, we recommend using the lighter ones so that you have more room to increase their intensity gradually.
+Once again, starting slowly by wearing the ankle weights for only a short period would be best.
+You can slowly increase the duration or weight as your body becomes accustomed to it.

 For those with Fibromyalgia, these exercises are great because they’re easy on our joints while still helping us tone up in the process!
-This is also equally effective for someone who’s just recovering from their injury but doesn’t want to go overboard just yet since there’s no resistance in the band/tube at all!
+This is equally effective for someone recovering from their injury but doesn’t want to go overboard just yet since there’s no resistance in the band/tube!
 How handy, right?

 4. Yoga & Relaxation

-If sitting down on the floor seems like too much of a challenge, then grab yourself a nice comfy pillow from your bed and fold it in half, so you have something cushiony to sit on during these exercises instead!
-Ensure to stay hydrated before performing any exercise since your body needs plenty of fluids to keep everything running smoothly.
+If sitting down on the floor seems like too much of a challenge, grab a nice, comfy pillow from your bed and fold it in half so you have something cushiony to sit on during these exercises instead!
+Ensure you stay hydrated before performing any exercise since your body needs plenty of fluids to keep everything running smoothly.

-Once you’re done with yoga, rest yourself for about 5-10 minutes on the floor and relax by meditating, listening to soothing music or closing your eyes, and taking deep breaths!
-You can also opt to do all of these exercises together, which is ideal if your time is limited like most people out there.
+Once you’re done with Yoga Yoga, you should sit for about 5-10 minutes on boogaloo, meditate, listen to soothing music, close your eyes, and take deep breaths!
+You can also do all these exercises together, which is ideal if your time is limited, like most people’s.

-Now that we’ve provided you with some quick but effective ways to tone up without putting too much pressure on your broken foot, give them a try now!
-These are great routines that not only help shape our legs & calves but also help us increase our flexibility as well, so it’s definitely worth giving them a go!
+Now that we’ve provided you with some quick but effective ways to tone up without putting too much pressure on your broken foot give them a try!
+These great routines shape our legs and calves and increase our flexibility, so it’s worth trying them!